History

 In 1980, Winnipeg lawyer Richard Adams enlisted the help of Dr. Agnes Bishop and Dr. Norman Goldberg to organize a Ronald McDonald House project for Winnipeg.

-On May 30, 1984, the Winnipeg Ronald McDonald House opened, just down the street from HSC Children's Hospital, at 566 Bannatyne Avenue.
-With room for 14 families, Ronald McDonald House is a "home-away-from-home" for rural Manitoban and out-of-province families with a child requiring treatment at a nearby hospital.
+On May 30, 1984, the Winnipeg Ronald McDonald House opened, just down the street from HSC Children's Hospital, at 566 Bannatyne Avenue, with room for 14 families.
+Since it opened its doors, Ronald McDonald House has been home away from home for rural Manitoban and out-of-province families with a child requiring treatment at a nearby hospital.

 In 2010, the Ronald McDonald Family Room was created to extend the mission of Ronald McDonald House within the walls of HSC Children's Hospital in Winnipeg.
 The space is a place of respite and comfort for families with children who are patients at HSC Children's Hospital and need to take a break from the hospital environment.
 At the time of its opening, it was the largest Family Room in the world.
 There are now 249 Ronald McDonald Family Room programs worldwide.